MeanderingProgrammer/render-markdown.nvim/README.md

         --  left:  left side of code block position = 'left',
-        -- Amount of padding to add around the language language_pad = 0,
+        -- Amount of padding to add around the language -- If a floating point value < 1 is provided it is treated as a percentage of the available window space language_pad = 0,
         -- An array of language names for which background highlighting will be disabled -- Likely because that language has background highlights itself